emmanuelgonz/emmanuelgonz.github.io/_posts/2022-01-31-irods-setup.md

 Learn how to install and use the Integrated Rule-Oriented Data System (iRODS).
 <!--more-->
-The Integrated Rule-Oriented Data System (iRODS) is open source data management software used by research groups, such as [CyVerse](https://cyverse.org/data-store).
+iRODS is open source data management software used by research groups, such as [CyVerse](https://cyverse.org/data-store).
 This software provides access to data on the terminal, whether that be your local computer or a high performance computer (HPC).
 Below are the steps to getting iRODS installed on your machine and an example of a data download.

 # iRODS Installation